 This Mossberg Shockwave review will cover the specification of this firearm along with its background and purpose.
 We’ll provide the Gun University take to help you decide whether the Shockwave should be your next gun purchase.
 Read our Mossberg Shockwave review for further details.

 Mossberg are very much a legacy brand within the world of firearms.
-They have a long track record of producing firearms and although they are a Swedish company, their motto is “Proudly American” and if you asked most shooters, their Mossberg 500 shotgun is a quintessential American shotgun.
+They have a long track record of producing firearms and their Mossberg 500 shotgun is a quintessential American shotgun.